aaronkjin/einstein/README.md

        4. Address: 4242 Patrice Rd, Newport Beach, CA 92663
        5. Phone #: +1 (111) 111-1111
 7. Now that you're subscribed to Einstein Pro, you have unlimited number of generations of the AI tools on the site.
 Congratulations!

-## Notes

-Currently crafting a description - check back soon for updates!

 By: Aaron Jin